Nicholas Merchant Guest Lecturer

 or e-mail email@example.com

-Day 1: Arrive independently at Barnsdale Lodge from 15.30 and enjoy afternoon tea in the hotel’s conservatory.
+Day 1: Arrive independently at Barnsdale Lodge from 15.30 and enjoy a cream tea in the hotel’s conservatory.
 This evening there will be a welcome glass of prosecco, private dinner with wine and an introductory talk by Nicholas Merchant: ‘More Houses of Northamptonshire and Lincolnshire’.

 To book please contact Travel Editions on 0207 251 0045